 You can also claim a premium reduction if you live in an EU country, Iceland or Norway, draw a pension from Switzerland and meet certain requirements.
 You can obtain further information from Stiftung Gemeinsame Einrichtung KVG.

 Among other things, the amount of the individual premium reduction depends on the total taxable income, place of residence and age of the insured person.

 The cantons process the individual premium reduction directly through the insurers.
 The amount is deducted from the insurance premium directly.

 If the premium subsidy has not yet been deducted from your premium invoice two months after receipt of the decree, please contact the competent office in your canton of residence.
 You should nevertheless pay the premium invoice on time in order to avoid a reminder.
-Once we receive confirmation from the canton, we will send you a corrected invoice that includes a credit for the excess premium paid.
+Once we receive confirmation from the canton, we will send you the correction/credit for the excess premium paid with the next invoice.

 Some local authorities use tax factors, including taxable income and assets, to determine which residents can claim an individual premium reduction.
 The canton then sends the eligible persons a pre-printed application form, which they can simply sign and return.

 Other local authorities require insured persons to enquire about their eligibility for a premium reduction themselves.